execution-flows/flow-compose/README.md

 * __Quick to Learn:__ Start with a standard Python function and seamlessly extend it into a flow with flow functions.
 * __Fast to Code:__ Write Python as usual while benefiting from high code reusability.
 * __Python Friendly:__ Embraces Python's best practices and conventions.

+Discover more about the **Execution Flows** programming paradigm and the **Flow Compose** implementation on my dev.to blog: https://dev.to/vinko_buble.

 ## Installation